 Brecon Beacons Horseshoe – The Hike

-Shortly, the road side trees to the left hand side end and you are you treated (weather permitting) to a magnificent view up the Taf Fechan valley to the peaks fo Corn Du and Pen y Fan.
+Shortly, the roadside trees to the left-hand side end and you are treated (weather permitting) to a magnificent view up the Taf Fechan valley to the peaks of Corn Du and Pen y Fan.

 After just under a 1 mile (1.6 km) you will reach the Lower Neuadd Reservoir.
 Go through the gate and head west (left) along the front ridge of the reservoir before passing through another gate.